TuyenTran12/A-platformer-in-the-forest/README.md

 ## UPDATE
 ### Sorry guys, because this game lacks sprites for animations, I decided to drop it and get the available templates for the game on the same platform, Sunny Land.
 I hope you'll forgive me and please check out my alternative game
+### Here is its link: Here is its link: https://github.com/TuyenTran12/SunnyLand

 ## Take a look at the game's images